chenyangzhu1/InstantSwap/README.md

 ## Acknowledgement 🙏

-This repository borrows heavily from [Prompt-to-prompt](https://github.com/google/prompt-to-prompt) and 🤗[Diffusers](https://huggingface.co/docs/diffusers/main/en/index).
+This repository borrows heavily from [Prompt-to-prompt](https://github.com/google/prompt-to-prompt), [PnP Inversion](https://github.com/cure-lab/PnPInversion) and 🤗[Diffusers](https://huggingface.co/docs/diffusers/main/en/index).
 Thanks to the authors for sharing their code and models.

 ## Contact ✉️
 This is the codebase for our research work.
 We are still working hard to update this repo, and more details are coming in days.
 If you have any questions or ideas to discuss, feel free to contact [Chenyang Zhu](chenyangzhu.cs@gmail.com).